Tips & Tricks

 • LHDN e-invoice filed automatically.
 Submits transactions to MyInvois on your behalf so compliance isn't a Sunday-night job.

-• Live phone support, including weekends and holidays.
+• POS system that holds up on sale weekends.
 Fashion peaks on weekends and festive sale weeks — that's when the system better not go down.

 Manage your fashion store with the all-in-one StoreHub POS.
 Get a free demo.